Mystery shopping is a popular sport amongst savvy savers throughout the country.

-This list of casinos offering free games is accurate as of 12th June 2020, and will undoubtedly be subject to change.
+This list of casinos offering free games was updated on 18th March 2021, it has been updated since the original post listing, but will undoubtedly be subject to change.

 Some daily offers are only valid for specific periods of time, others run throughout the year with very little change, but these are the sites that I have found run regular free games.

 Earnings from free spins are tax free, as it is considered as gambling.
 So this is the perfect side hustle alongside others which might be taxable(remember when it comes to side earnings, below £1000 is tax free, anything above needs to be submitted via a self-assessment to HMRC).

 Sometimes, earnings have to wagered – this means you must spend a certain amount of money in order to withdraw.

 Always read the T&Cs of the offers.
 The majority of the below sites do not have wagering requirements on their free spins.
 Some do, however.